MarkoUnity/volumetric-clouds/README.md

    - In the Samples section, click "Import" next to the example scene
    - The example scene will be imported into your project's Assets folder
 3. Add the `VolumetricCloudRenderer` component to your camera
+4. Click on the `CreateDefaultConfig` button on the renderer
-4. Configure the cloud parameters using the `VolumetricCloudConfiguration` component
+5. Configure the cloud parameters using the `VolumetricCloudConfiguration` component

 ## Requirements